noriyoshiabe/NASequencer/doc/en/mml.md

 cdef;
 ```

-The result of avobe sequence will be following.
+The result of above sequence will be following.

 ```
             | 1